AbbaTek-Group/Spatial_Analysis_Dashboard/README.md

 The preprocessed data from above was used for this project and can be assessed from this [Open Science Framework repository](https://osf.io/49swq/)

 ## Tools
-platform       x86_64-w64-mingw32
+This pre-analysis was run on a windows 10 OS platform       x86_64-w64-mingw32
 arch           x86_64
 os             mingw32